Skip to main content

 If you can’t view the above media player, this podcast is also available on Apple Podcasts and Spotify.

-In this episode, Takahiro Sekido, Chief Japan Strategist of Global Markets Research, MUFG Bank Tokyo discusses the increase in fiscal receipts from MoF issuance in the context of BoJ asset purchase and USD fund-supply operation announcements.
-He also updates his view on the Yen, JPY rates and JPY cross-currency basis.
+In this episode, Takahiro Sekido, Chief Japan Strategist of Global Markets Research, MUFG Bank Tokyo discusses Japan’s monetary base, JPY fund supply and demand, the Tokyo repo market, cross-border flows, and his views on USDJPY and JPY rate and JPY basis.

 If you can’t view the above media player, this podcast is also available on Apple Podcasts and Spotify.